ciernialab/MicrogliaMorphologyR/README.md

 hyper-ramified, rod-like, ameboid, or any other morphological form for downstream analysis and interpretation.

+Make sure to filter for *only* the cells belonging to the image you want to run ColorByCluster on.

 #### Formatting data for ColorByCluster input (Color coding in ImageJ)

 ``` r